-Eligible members of the Baseball Writers Association of America will vote on a ballot comprising holdover candidates from the 2020 Hall of Fame Election and players who played their last major league game in 2015.
+Eligible members of the Baseball Writers Association of America voted on a ballot comprising holdover candidates from the 2020 Hall of Fame Election and players who played their last major league game in 2015.
 The ballot, made public on November 16, 2020, included 25 names.
 In contrast to past years, there were no slam-dunk names among candidates eligible for the first time, giving an opportunity for some returning players to move forward.
 However, for a variety of reasons, no one was able to reach the magic 75% threshold.
 A total of 401 ballots were submitted, with 301 votes needed to gain election.

 - Scott Boeck: "Baseball Hall of Fame ballot 2021: No obvious choice for first-timer to be enshrined", USA Today, November 16, 2020.

 - Anthony Castrovince: "Hall of Fame releases 2021 ballot", mlb.com, November 16, 2020.

 - Anthony Castrovince: "No new Hall electees in rare outcome", mlb.com, January 26, 2021.